 Originally constructed in 1907, only to burn down in 1915, the Scottish Rite reopened its doors in 1916.
-This 80,000 square foot structure serve as the building where the Ancient and Accepted Scottish Rite of Freemasons would hold their confidential meetings and social functions.
+This 80,000 square foot structure served as the building where the Ancient and Accepted Scottish Rite of Freemasons would hold their confidential meetings and social functions.

-When entering the Rite, you are ensconced in marble: the marble stairs lead the way to a spectacular marble rotunda, which perfectly sets the tone for the rest of the building.
+Upon entering the Rite, you are ensconced in marble: the marble stairs lead the way to a spectacular marble rotunda, which perfectly sets the tone for the rest of the building.
 French doors welcome guests from the rotunda into a historically restored bar and dining area.
 Bookish visitors can admire a stunning library, which now hosts small receptions and other intimate events.

 After more than a century of secrecy, the Scottish Rite has been available to the public for celebrations of life and achievement; of art and music and film; for fundraising, meditation, and yoga.
 For those who are bold, or romantic, or a little quirky welcome!
 Your space is here.